 In the US its much more common to use a rice cooker solely for, well, cooking rice.
 In many other countries, rice cookers take on other roles in the kitchen such as stew pot, soup cooker, steamer, and so on.
 Maybe its because we have higher disposable incomes and so can afford more appliances, maybe our kitchens are bigger or maybe we are just not as switched on to the efficiencies of cooking using one device instead of 3 – who knows?

 The good thing is that almost every dish you create in a slow cooker can be made equally as well in a rice cooker.

 How to Use A Rice Cooker As A Slow Cooker

 The biggest attraction of a rice cooker is its ability to work as a set-and-forget device.
 This is especially good for busy professionals or hassled moms.
 Just throw in the ingredients , hit the button and sit back and relax.

-The key to making your rice cooker work as a slow cooker is that it needs to have a keep warm mode.
-This is a setting which runs the cooker on reduced power and enables you to keep rice warm (hence the name) for hours after its been cooked.
+The key to making your rice cooker work as a slow cooker is that it needs to have a keep-warm mode.
+This is a setting that runs the cooker on reduced power and enables you to keep rice warm (hence the name) for hours after its been cooked.
 Most modern rice cookers, even the cheaper ones, have a keep warm mode.

 - 300 g of pork belly

 - 3 tablespoons of soy sauce and sugar